Best iMac for Graphic Designers iMore 2021

 Not only does the display look great, but you get power too.
 The base model 16-inch MacBook Pro gives you a 2.6GHz 6-core Intel Core i7 with Turbo Boost up to 4.5GHz, and you can even upgrade it to 8-cores with a more powerful processor if need be.
 It also starts with a 512GB SSD that can go all the way up to 8TB, 16GB of RAM that's configurable up to 64GB, and you get AMD Radeon Pro 5300M 4GB graphics card that can also be upgraded if desired.

 If you want a serious portable machine for graphic design, the 16-inch MacBook Pro is the one to look into.
+With a new 16-inch model likely to arrive this year, you should also consider waiting.

 - Portable power